MHenderson/sudoku-modelling/article/rst/my_paper.rst

     >>> from sudoku import lp_matrix
     >>> lp.matrix = lp_matrix(n)

-To extend this model of an empty Sudoku puzzle to a model of a Sudoku with fixed clues requires further equations.
-Fixed elements in the Sudoku puzzle, given by a set :math:`$F$` of triples :math:`$(i,j,k)$`, are each represented by an equation in the system:
+To extend the IP model to a Sudoku puzzle with fixed clues requires further equations.
+Fixed elements in the puzzle, given by a set :math:`$F$` of triples :math:`$(i,j,k)$`, are each represented by an equation in the system:

 .. raw:: latex